jundalisay/sp/content/en/research/marco-polo/travels/volume-1/book-1/chapter-12.md

 ---
 heading: "Chapter 12"
 title: "The City of Cobinan"
-description: Mao was a Communist Chinese Leader
+description: Cobinan is a large town.
+Its people worship Mahommet.
 a: "Marco Polo"
 c: "darkslategray"
-weight: 4
+weight: 10
-# date: 2022-03-10
 ---